MohammedAl-Mahdawi/nosbackup/README.md

 ```shell
 nosbackup backup
 ```
-To run the backup and create the configurations and destinations files if they are not exist.
+To run the backup and create the configurations and destinations files if they do not exist.

 This option will run the backup in schedule mode, if you want to run the backup immediately you can run: